RabiesLabPeru/arequipa_spatialdata/README.md

 # Spatial Data for Arequipa, Peru

+## Overview

-This repository contains spatial data files produced by the Zoonotic Disease Research Center (ZDRC) team for our research projects carried out in Arequipa City and Arequipa Region in Peru.
-We created these files
+This repository contains spatial data files produced by the Zoonotic Disease Research Center (ZDRC) team for research projects carried out in Arequipa City and the Arequipa Region in Peru.

+These files were generated from official data sources by manually digitizing and tracing original map visualizations in Google Earth to obtain spatial representations of the mapped information.

-If you find them useful, please use them for your own research.
-A DOI is available for the current version and instructions for citations.
+If you find these data useful, please feel free to use them for your own research.
+The DOI for the current version and citation instructions are provided in the **Citation** section below.

-## Contents
+## Data Contents

 All folders contain KML spatial layers for Arequipa (AQP).\
 | Folder | Description | Last updated |